LaddieTJC/telebot-for-google-trend/README.md

-# telebot-for-google-trend
+# Telegram Bot for Google Trend

 ## Introduction
-Hi, I am Laddie and this is my first Telegram bot.
-The steps below will teach you how to run the bot.
-I will be happy to receive any feedback from the SGAG team to help me improve on my Telegram bot skills.
+Hi, I'm Laddie and I've created my first Telegram bot.
+This bot uses Selenium to scrape data from the Google Trends website and runs in headless mode.
+To use the bot, you'll need to download a chrome.exe file that corresponds to your Google Chrome version.
+Follow the steps below to get started, and feel free to give me feedback so I can improve my Telegram bot skills.

 ## Check your Google Chrome Version
 I am using Selenium to scrape from Google Trend website and running it on headless mode.
 A chrome.exe file is needed according to your Google Chrome version.